metaconsciousgroup/lab-website/content/authors/chris_cueva/_index.md

 - Postdocs
 ---

-I am interested in natural and artificial intelligence.
+I study natural and artificial intelligence.

 I'm always interested in collaborating so if you'd like to work together please send me an email.